Catch-All Email Verifier: How to Check Catch-All Addresses

 What action does InboxPolicy return for a catch-all result?

-InboxPolicy tags the SMTP evidence with catch_all and, by default, maps that evidence to the action review, not send.
+InboxPolicy tags the normalized signals with catch_all and, by default, maps that evidence to the action review, not send.
 Under a more aggressive policy configuration, the same evidence can map to send_with_caution instead.
 Either way, InboxPolicy never returns send for an address it cannot confirm exists.

 Should you ever send to a catch-all address anyway?